stevenolen/kc101-talk/pres.md

   * Now we're scraping the bottom of the barrel.
   * If you *really*, *really* can't integrate your app, you can use their security proxy.
-  * Injects customizable headers and offers a URL permit/deny patterns.
+  * Injects customizable headers and offers URL permit/deny patterns.
-  * Example: Would you even guess it?
-I did this to the RStudio(r) IDE!
+  * Example: I did this to the RStudio(r) IDE!

 --

-### You can finally stop listening to me!
+### Thanks!

   * Anything you'd like to hear more about?
     * Bolting keycloak to a legacy java app?
     * Why is this a good idea for self-host OSS?
-    * The horribleness of that PAM hack.
+    * The horribleness of that PAM hack?
-  * Questions?
+  * Other questions?